hemantsathish/94879_HW1/README.md

 ```

 **Consumer not processing:**
-- Ensure producer is running first
+- Ensure producer is running first and writing to `air_quality.raw`
-- Check consumer is subscribed to correct topic
+- Check consumer is subscribed to correct topic (`air_quality.raw`)
 - Verify 168-row warmup completed
+- Check predictions are being published to `air_quality.pred`

 **Reports not generating:**
 - Check `reports/` directory permissions